Jayanthsadurla/Fraud-Detection-for-Multi-Participant-E-commerce-Systems/README.md

 Fraud Detection for Multi-Participant E-commerce Systems Overview

 This project implements a fraud detection system designed for multi-participant e-commerce platforms.
-The system analyzes user behavior, transaction patterns, content features, and interaction signals to identify potential fraudulent activities.
-It integrates machine learning and deep learning techniques to classify fraud-related risks and support decision-making for service providers and administrators.
+It analyzes user behavior, transaction patterns, content features, and interaction signals to identify potential fraudulent activities.
+The system uses machine learning and deep learning techniques to classify fraud-related risks and assist service providers and administrators.

-The model is trained using structured datasets and provides predictions through a user interface designed for both remote users and service providers.
-Additional features include visualization dashboards, user registration, login modules, and fraud ratio reporting.
+The model is trained using structured datasets and provides predictions through user interfaces designed for both remote users and service providers.
+Additional components include dashboards, registration modules, login pages, fraud ratio reporting, and dataset-driven model training.

 Features

-Machine learning and deep learning models for fraud prediction.
+Machine learning and deep learning models for fraud prediction

-Multi-participant interaction analysis.
+Multi-participant interaction analysis

-User authentication and role-based interfaces.
+User authentication and role-based interfaces

-Data preprocessing and feature extraction pipelines.
+Data preprocessing and feature extraction pipelines

-Fraud ratio visualization for service providers.
+Fraud ratio visualization dashboards

-Model training interface with dataset upload functionality.
+Dataset upload and model training interface

-Real-time prediction module for remote users.
+Real-time fraud prediction for remote users

-SQL database support for storing user and fraud data.
+SQL database support for storing user and fraud data

-Template-based web interface for user and admin panels.
+Template-based web interface for both user and admin modules

 Technologies Used